-The annual normal retirement benefit is 2 percent of the average of the member's highest three years' base salary for each year of credited service up to ten years, plus 2.5 percent for each year of service thereafter.
+The annual normal retirement benefit is 2 percent of the average of the member's highest pensionable earnings for each year of credited service up to ten years, plus 2.5 percent for each year of service thereafter.
 The benefit earned prior to January 1, 2007 for members of affiliated Social Security employers will be reduced by the amount of Social Security income payable to the member annually.
 Effective January 1, 2007, members currently covered under Social Security will receive half the benefit when compared to the Statewide Defined Benefit Plan.
 Benefits paid to retired members are evaluated and may be re-determined every October 1.
 The amount of any increase is based on the Board's discretion and can range from 0 to the higher of 3 percent or the Consumer Price Index.

-A member is eligible for an early retirement at age 50 or after 30 years of service.
+A member is eligible for an early retirement at age 50, with at least 5 years of credited service, or after 30 years of service.
 The early retirement benefit equals the normal retirement benefit reduced on an actuarially equivalent basis.
 Upon termination, an employee may elect to have member contributions along with 5 percent as interest, returned as a lump sum distribution.
 Alternatively, a member with at least five years of accredited service may leave contributions with the Plan and remain eligible for a retirement pension at age 55 equal to 2 percent of the member's average highest three years' base salary for each year of credited service up to ten years, plus 2.5 percent for each year of service thereafter.

-The plan sets contribution rates at a level that enables all benefits to be fully funded at the retirement date of all members.
-Contribution rates for the SWDB plan are set by state statute.
+Through December 31, 2020, contribution rates for the SWDB plan are set by state statute.
 Employer contribution rates can only be amended by state statute.
 Member contribution rates can be amended by state statute or election of the membership.